-We should redirect resources and efforts away from unsustainable, inefficient and inhumane or exploitative industries and systems that show respect for others, and that will still be here for our children and grandchildren.
-The EU Common Agricultural Policy subsidy system, for example, should be redirected to sectors that, over the long term, are more environmentally sustainable and beneficial to human health.
+We should redirect resources and efforts away from unsustainable, inefficient and inhumane or exploitative industries to systems that show respect for others, and that will still be here for our children and grandchildren.
+Farming subsidies, for example, should be redirected to sectors that, over the long term, are more environmentally sustainable and beneficial to human health.
 Funds should be redirected to preserve and expand our forests and other important ecological systems such as wetlands and marshes, which increase biodiversity.

-And we need to reward and invest in initiatives that are in line with a sustainable, low carbon, humane and fair society For example, making renewable energy the norm and not the exception; making all trade fair.
-Improving public transport; making recycling, re-using and reducing waste a normal habit; increasing the production of locally-produced items and encouraging local or domestic tourism; reducing production and consumption of animal products and rewarding sustainable plant-based agriculture.
+And we need to reward and invest in initiatives that are in line with a sustainable, low carbon, humane and fair society.
+For example, making renewable energy the norm and not the exception; making all trade fair, improving public transport; making recycling, re-using and reducing waste a normal habit; increasing the production of locally-produced items and encouraging local or domestic tourism; reducing production and consumption of animal products and rewarding sustainable plant-based agriculture.